Mozzy9328/strapi-sp2/README.md

 ## Description

-Customer-facing pages:

 Home page
-The home page includes:
+This is the Customer-facing pages, and it includes:

 - A hero banner with an image that is imported from Strapi.